Tinker Tailor Soldier Spy (TV series)

-Tinker Tailor Soldier Spy is a 1979 British seven-part spy drama by the BBC.
-John Irvin directed and Jonathan Powell produced this adaptation of John le Carré's novel Tinker Tailor Soldier Spy (1974).
-The serial, which stars Alec Guinness, Alexander Knox, Ian Richardson, Michael Jayston, Bernard Hepton, Anthony Bate, Ian Bannen, George Sewell and Michael Aldridge, was shown in the United Kingdom from 10 September to 22 October 1979, and in the United States beginning on 29 September 1980.
-The US version was re-edited from the original seven episodes to fit into six episodes.
+Tinker Tailor Soldier Spy is a 1979 British spy drama television serial from the BBC, based upon John le Carré's 1974 novel.
+It is directed by John Irvin and produced by Jonathan Powell, written for the screen by Arthur Hopcraft.
+It stars Alec Guinness as George Smiley, along with Alexander Knox, Ian Richardson, Michael Jayston, Bernard Hepton, Anthony Bate, Ian Bannen, George Sewell, Michael Aldridge and Beryl Reid.

-The series, which received widespread acclaim, was followed by Smiley's People in 1982.
+The serial was originally shown in the United Kingdom in seven installments, aired from 10 September to 22 October 1979 on BBC Two.
+In the United States, the serial was re-edited from the original seven episodes to fit into six episodes, beginning on 29 September 1980 as a part of PBS's Great Performances.

+Tinker Tailor Soldier Spy received widespread acclaim from both critics and audiences.
+It won BAFTA TV Awards for Best Actor (for Guinness) and Best Film Cameraman (for Tony Pierce-Roberts), with seven other nominations.
+In the United States, the serial was nominated for a Outstanding Limited Series.
+It was followed by Smiley's People in 1982.